Canon 5D Mark II vs Olympus E-PL9

 It is notable that the 5D Mark II has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
+Both the 5D Mark II and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.